1jour1vin

 Wine rated (2023 guide) 91-93/100

-The fruity intensity of the Demoiselle de Sociando bouquet clearly invites you to taste the wine!
-Notes of blackcurrant and elderberry complemented by a touch of cinnamon are irresistible.
-Pleasantly sweet on the palate, the wine displays character without compromising its flavor.
-I think the wine can already be enjoyed in its youth, while emphasizing that it has respectable aging potential.
-2026-2037
+The intense fruitiness of the Demoiselle de Sociando’s bouquet is a clear invitation to taste the wine!
+Notes of blackcurrant and elderberry, complemented by a hint of cinnamon, make it irresistible.
+It has a pleasant sweetness on the palate, where the wine displays character while still highlighting its savory depth.
+I believe this wine can be enjoyed even in its youth, though it’s worth noting that it also has respectable aging potential.
+2026–2037

 1JOUR1VIN PRICE